Property Division Attorneys in Michigan

 During a divorce, there are many things you may be concerned about including property division.
 The attorneys at American Divorce Association for Men have over 30 years of experience and have helped families with their Michigan property division cases.

 Thanks to our years of experience, ADAM offers a comprehensive defense for your property and assets during litigation or negotiation of property division.
 If you need legal assistance with your property division dispute, our team of Michigan property division attorneys can help you fight for what is yours.
-Depending on the facts of your case, we can also help you identify property that you may not be required to divide with your spouse.

 How Marital Property Is Divided in Michigan